xixu-me/Xget/README.en.md

 2. **Get Netlify credentials**:
    - Visit [Netlify User Settings](https://app.netlify.com/user/applications) to create and note a personal access token
-   - Visit the project configuration page after creating a new project to note the Project ID
+   - Visit Project configuration after creating a new project to note the Project ID

 3. **Configure GitHub Secrets**:
    - Go to your GitHub repository → Settings → Secrets and variables → Actions